matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - **Within 20° of CMB (148°–188°):** 50/54 combinations (93%)

-    Probability by chance: Random expectation for RA within 10° of any target: 20°/360° = 5.6%.
+    Probability by chance: Under a simplified null in which RA estimates are treated as independent draws from a uniform background, the random expectation for RA within 10° of any target is 20°/360° = 5.6%.
 Expected count: 54 × 0.056 = 3.0 combinations.
-Observed: 42 combinations. *Binomial p-value: p < 10−35* (nominal >12σ equivalent under this binomial model).
+Observed: 42 combinations. *Binomial p-value: p < 10−35* under this binomial model.

 #### Three Exact RA Matches at 168°